-Withdrawal and Termination PolicyWithdrawal Policy
+Withdrawal and Termination Policy Withdrawal Policy

-Future professionals may voluntarily withdraw by filling out the appropriate form or submitting a letter to campus director's office.
-Involuntary withdraw will be determined if the future professional is not in attendance for more than 14 calendar days, and is not on an approved leave of absence.
-Refunds will be calculated in accordance to school policy.
+Future professionals may voluntarily withdraw by filling out the appropriate form or submitting a letter to the Campus Director's office.
+A student's enrollment will be terminated if the future professional is not in attendance for more than 14 calendar days, unless the Future Professional is taking an approved leave of absence.
+Any refunds due will be calculated in accordance to College's policy.
 There are no temporary withdraws, only leave of absences.
 A Future Professional is considered to be withdrawn when one of two conditions occur:

 - 1. The student "Officially" notifies the Campus Director that he/she has the intent to withdraw.
 Such Notice is to be in writing. - 2.
-Formal termination (an unofficial withdrawal) of the student shall occur 14 consecutive days after the student's last date of physical attendance (except in the case the student is on an approved Leave of Absence).
+Formal termination of the student shall occur 14 consecutive days after the student's last date of physical attendance (except in the case the student is on an approved Leave of Absence).
 Unofficial withdrawals for students are determined by the school through monitoring clock hours attendance at least every thirty (30) days.

-A student will be withdrawn if the student takes an unapproved LOA or does not return by the expiration of an approved LOA.
+A student will be withdrawn if the student takes an unapproved LOA or does not return by the expiration of